bhavanki/doppio/README.md

 * a control port for control commands: configuration property `controlPort`, default 31965

 Connections to the control port may only be made from the loopback address.
 If the `controlPort` configuration property is set to -1, then Doppio does not open a control port.

+The control port is not supported when running Doppio in a container.

 ### Temporary Certificate Caveat